 Students are encouraged to be aware of cultural and social attitudes toward sexual harassment, rape, and sexual assault victims, as they may vary greatly in different countries.
-Students should speak with their study abroad advisor and in-country program director to learn more.
+Students should speak with their study abroad advisor and incountry program director to learn more.

-If an AU student discloses an experience of sexual harassment, sexual assault, domestic violence, dating violence, or stalking to any program staff member or study abroad advisor, that staff member or advisor will be required to make a report of the assault to the university's Title IX Program Officer.
-The Title IX Program Officer will follow up with the student regarding what was reported.
-If a student is seeking support, but does not want to make a report or is unsure if he or she wants a report made, he or she should speak instead to a confidential resource, such as an AU victim advocate.
-The victim advocate (OASIS@american.edu or 202-885-7070) can provide confidential support, even while a student is abroad.
+If an AU student discloses an experience of sexual harassment, sexual assault, domestic violence, dating violence, or stalking to any program staff member or study abroad advisor, that staff member or advisor has a duty to report to the University's Assistant Vice President for Equity and Title IX Coordinator.
+The Office of Equity and Title IX will follow up with the student regarding what was reported.
+If a student is seeking support but does not want to make a report or is unsure if they want a report made, they should speak instead to a confidential resource, such as an AU victim advocate.
+The victim advocates can provide confidential support, even while a student is abroad.